 Having an HD antenna is an excellent way to get free television channels.
 The size of your HD antenna will vary depending on where you live.
 Mounting an HD antenna can sometimes be difficult.
 If the broadcast towers are over 50 miles away, most likely you will have to mount an antenna in the attic or on the roof.
 This can take some time and planning.
 If you live in a major city or closer to the broadcast towers, then mounting your antenna in a window or by the television will work out fine.
-There are several ways to mount your HD antenna.
 Let’s look at the different options for mounting an HD antenna.

 What is The Best Way to Mount an HD Antenna?